Nina Gademan

-Nina Gademan (born 30 August 2003) is a Dutch racing driver who competes in F1 Academy for Prema and the F4 British Championship for Hitech TGR as part of the Alpine Academy.
+Nina Gademan (born Nina Pothof; 30 August 2003) is a Dutch racing driver who competes in F1 Academy for Prema and the F4 British Championship for Hitech TGR as part of the Alpine Academy.

 Gademan previously raced in the F4 British Championship with Fortec Motorsport.
-She won the gold medal in the 2019 FIA Motorsport Games Karting Slalom Cup.
+She won the gold medal in the 2019 FIA Motorsport Games Karting Slalom Cup and finished in sixth place in the 2025 F1 Academy Season.

 Career

 Karting

+Gademan drove her first go-kart at five years old.

 In 2018, Gademan was chosen as a finalist for the 2019 FIA Girls On Track Le Mans Shootout.
 She was then selected as one of six drivers for the Girls on Track European Team.

 Gademan competed in the Karting Slalom Cup in the 2019 FIA Motorsport Games, winning gold with her teammate Bastiaan van Loenen.

 British F4 Championship

 Gademan made her single-seater debut in the 2024 British F4 Championship, driving for Fortec Motorsports.
 She earned her only rookie podium in the fourth round, with a finish of 13th at Thruxton.
 Her best result of the season was an 11th place at the seventh round of the season at Knockhill.
 Gademan finished 18th in the championship with 28 points.